-37. Men came to want more than they needed, and this altered the intrinsic value of things: a thing's value originally depended only on its usefulness to the life of man; but men came to agree that a little piece of yellow metal - which wouldn't fade or rot or rust - should be worth a great lump of flesh or a whole heap of corn.
-Before all that happened, each man could appropriate by his labour as much of the things of nature as he could use, without detriment to others, because an equal abundance was still left to those who would work as hard on it.
-Furthermore, someone who comes to own land through his labour doesn't •lessen the common stock of mankind but •increases it; for the provisions serving to support human life that are produced by one acre of enclosed and cultivated land are (to put it very mildly) ten times more than those yielded by an acre of equally rich land lying uncultivated in common.
-So he who encloses land, and gets more of the conveniences of life from ten •cultivated • acres than he could have had from a hundred acres left to nature, can truly be said to give ninety acres to mankind.
-For his labour now supplies him with provisions out of ten acres that would have needed a hundred •uncultivated • acres lying in common.
+37. Men came to want more than they needed, and this altered the intrinsic value of things: a thing's value originally depended only on its usefulness to the life of man; but men came to agree that a little piece of yellow metal-which wouldn't fade or rot or rust-should be worth a great lump of flesh or a whole heap of corn.
+Before all that happened, each man could appropriate by his labour as much of the things of nature as he could use, without detriment to others, because an equal abundance was still left to those who would work as hard on it. .Locke now moves away from the just-announced topic of money, and won't return to it until section 46.
+To which let me add that someone who comes to own land through his labour doesn't •lessen the common stock of mankind but •increases it.
+That's because the life-support provisions produced by one acre of enclosed and cultivated land, are (to put it very mildly) ten times more than what would come from an acre of equally rich land that was helkd in common and not cultivated.
+So he who encloses land, and gets more of the conveniences of life from ten ·cultivated· acres than he could have had from a hundred left to nature, can truly be said to give ninety acres to mankind.
+For his labour now supplies him with provisions out of ten acres that would have needed a hundred ·uncultivated· acres lying in common.
 I have here greatly understated the productivity of improved land, setting it at ten to one when really it is much nearer a hundred to one.
 [Locke defends this by comparing a thousand acres of 'the wild woods and uncultivated waste of America' with 'ten acres of equally fertile land in Devonshire, where they are well cultivated'.]

 [He then starts a fresh point: before land was owned, someone could by gathering fruit or hunting animals come to own those things, because of the labour he had put into them.
-But] if they perished in his possession without having been properly used - if the fruits rotted or the venison putrified before he could use it - he offended against the common law of nature, and was liable to be punished.
+But] if they perished in his possession without having been properly used-if the fruits rotted or the venison putrified before he could use it-he offended against the common law of nature, and was liable to be punished.
 For he had encroached on his neighbour's share, because he had no right to these things beyond what use they could be to him to afford him conveniences of life.